intel-raja/budgetist_kakeibo/README.md

 A Flutter App with Appwrite backend .

-Budgetist is a simple book-keeping application that allows to keep track of you and your family income and expense
+Budgetist is a simple book-keeping application that allows to keep track of you and your family income and expenses.

 Surely, you have many times asked the question “ Where is my money going?" but cannot find a good answer.
 Kakeibo - Japanese ways to save money with "magic envelopes" will help you answer the question above.
 # Kakeibo